Bluesky at Home » Recipes » How to Make a Strawberry Vanilla Cake

 NOTE: I used strawberry preserves because I had plenty on hand.

 Repeat with the second and third layers, pressing each layer down.
-With you last layer, use a cake spatula to cover the top and sides with more icing.
+With your last layer, use a cake spatula to cover the top and sides with more icing.
 The girls each took a turn at icing the cake.

 Then she decided that the center strawberry needed a little mint garnish.
+She sent Lilah outside to get some fresh mint leaves.

 Now our Strawberry Vanilla Cake was ready for display.
 Little girl fingers did get some preserves on the cake stand and icing on the strawberries.